 We are experienced in creating digital patient intake platforms that can be used by primary and specialty care provider groups to increase staff productivity, reduce billing errors, increase patient collections, and to improve patient engagement.
 Our experience includes digital patient Intake platforms that integrate seamlessly with Patient Engagement platforms.
 This leads to a mobile patient portal that patients actually use to reduce your office staff’s communication overheads.

 We can help you schedule patients right from your website – be it a patient scheduling an appointment or a referring provider office sending you referrals.
+Our Healthcare IT Services has developed digital patient intake platforms that our patient contact center teams use daily.

 Patient Engagement Platform

 A Patient Engagement platform helps your practice reduce communication overheads before, during and in-between patient visits.
 Such a platform helps your practice gather patient intake data before the patient comes in for their visit.
 Since this integrates directly with Digital Patient Intake software, your staff no longer have to spend extra time preparing for a patient’s visit.
 We can create Patient Engagement platforms that help your staff with appointment reminders, post-visit satisfaction surveys, requesting patient reviews, reappointing no-shows and cancellations, payment reminders, allowing patients to pay their balances – all in one place.
+Our patient contact center team uses platforms created by our Healthcare IT Services team.

 Practice Messaging / Collaboration